ufront/ufront/README.md

 	n, create              Create a new ufront project, controller, model, API or view based on simple templates
-	c, configure           Configure the current project's settings t, runtask             Run one of the tasks defined in your project d, documentation       Regenerate the documentation for your project u, rununittests        Run the unit tests for your app w, watch               Watch your project using `livehaxe` and compile when changes are found
+	c, configure           Configure the current project's settings d, documentation       Regenerate the documentation for your project w, watch               Watch your project using `livehaxe` and compile when changes are found